 Hummingbirds don't always depend entirely on flowers.
 During the breeding season, in particular, hummingbirds hover mid-air and catch small flying insects to eat and feed to their nestlings.

 In northern and high-elevation areas, hummingbirds depend upon sap-wells of woodpeckers known as sapsuckers.
-The woodpeckers are able to keep the sugary sap of trees flowing, and the hummers sneak in and take advantage of the woodpeckers' work.
+The woodpeckers are able to keep the sugary sap of trees flowing, and the hummingbirds sneak in to take advantage of the woodpeckers' work.

 The Not-so-social Life of Hummingbirds